 Lip balm is a very simple swap.
 It’s so easy to make and I like to make a big batch that lasts for months.

 I have two recipes, and favorite recipe contains beeswax and is featured in a video below.
 It leaves your lips looking glossy and nourished.

 If beeswax is not your jam then check out my recipe for homemade vegan, zero waste lip balm.
 This recipe does melt when it’s warmer out, so try not to keep it in your pocket.

 You all know how I feel about my bidet attachment.
 I love it!
 It has shrunk our toilet paper usage by 60%!
 That’s a lot of reducing.
 But, even after reducing that much, we can still make better choices like tree-free TP or 100% recycled.

 Every plastic toothbrush ever created is still around!
 Isn’t that crazy?
 I was able to be apart of an awesome short film illustrating that with Brush with Bamboo.
 You can see the post/video here.

-I worked with a dentist on this toothpowder you can get the recipe here.
+I worked with a dentist on this toothpowder.
+Check out my blog post zero waste toothpowder for the recipe.
 The last thing I would want is to cause irreversible harm to my teeth.
-Health is my number one priority.
-I started this zero waste journey due to reclaiming my health.
+Health is my number one priority zero waste or not.

 This toothpowder is mild and non-abrasive.
 However, teeth are highly individual.
 If you have soft teeth, you may need fluoride to prevent cavities.
 It’s very personal.
 Justin still uses Tom’s of Maine toothpaste, you can read that post here.

-You can read all about my six-month check up here.
+And, you can read all about my six-month check up here.

 This post may contain affiliate linking you can read more on my disclosure page.
-Thank you for your support.